FAQs About FS Data Center Switches

 A: We offer you a warranty period of five years for the purchase of our data center switches.
 The warranty covers only defects arising under normal use and does not include malfunctions or failures resulting from misuse, abuse, neglect, alteration, problems with electrical power, usage not in accordance with product instructions, acts of nature, or improper installation or improper operation or repairs made by anyone other than FS or an FS authorized service provider.
 Please check FS Products Warranty for detailed info.

 Q: Do the switches have additional paid functions or services?
 Does FSOS software need to install the license?

 A: There are no additional paid features.
-You do not need to install the licence.
+You do not need to install the license.
 It is free to use the full features FSOS offers.